Now add a building block that may not be obvious from the first sight. It will be the Financial transactions accumulation register.

 To store data regarding the activity of accounting subjects, finances, for example, configuration objects named Registers are used.
 Documents that reflect business activities, record data in these registers.
 Reports, then, use these registers as data sources.

 As a result, you have a separated structure.
 On one hand, once there is a complete set of registers, it is easy to create required reports that will demonstratively display information contained in these registers.
 On the other hand, when a new type of document appears in the applied solution, you only need to add the correct algorithm to place data in registers.
 This methodology guarantees that previously created reports will not require any alterations and will display correct data.

 Figure 5-1.
 The Documents–Registers–Reports schema

-So, for meeting project requirements of this tutorial it is enough to create only one accumulation register, name it Financial transactions.
+So, for meeting the project requirements of this tutorial, it is enough to create only one accumulation register, name it Financial transactions.
 Where the application will store data on how much and how often a user receives and spends money.

 Accumulation registers are located in the Accumulation registers branch of the Configuration object tree.
 Add a new accumulation register.

 Name this register Financial transactions and include it to Finances subsystem.
 Then click the Data tab.

 Now add dimensions, resources, and attributes to this register.

 Figure 5-4.
 The Data tab of the accumulation register

 Resources are the data that you are going to obtain from the register.
 For Financial transactions, you need to know the number of transactions.
 Hence, only one resource of Number type named Amount is required.